-You can make UPI transfers through Western Union as well.
+You can make UPI international transfers through Western Union as well.
 Western Union decides its own exchange rate for transfer.
 The transfer rate can therefore be different from the real exchange rate found on google or Wise.
 Western Union also charges a minimal transfer fee.

 You must create a Western Union account to make a UPI transfer.
 The following are the steps to transfer money using UPI through Western Union: